 Anne Anderson, principal of the oversubscribed New-Bridge Integrated College in Loughbrickland, was guest speaker and thanked the IEF and its supporters for contributing to the success of her school.
 New-Bridge was established by parents in 1995 in response to the demand for an integrated school from the local community and now has more than 600 pupils.

-For further coverage of this event see our December issue, on sale now!
+For further coverage of this event see our December 2019 issue.

 Sonya Cassidy, Janet McKay, Stephen Hagan and Wendy Wason

 Tony Carson, Baroness Blood, Adrian Dunbar, Lord Dubs and Anne Anderson

 - Temple Golf Club host charity Drive In Movies

 - Galgorm Spa & Golf Resort Among UK’s First Hotels to Secure New AA COVID Confident Mark

 - NORTHERN IRELAND’S ‘NEW NORMAL’ BUCKET LIST REVEALS AN APPETITE FOR HOME COOKING